dlodola/public/docs/_posts/2021-03-17-how-to-draw-limestones-in-python.md

 ## Using the custom pattern

-Below is a short script that was used to create Figure 1 with the custom limestone hatch pattern used as appropriate.
+Below is a short script that was used to create Figure 1 with the addition of the custom limestone hatch pattern.
 All that is needed is to provided the value `L` to the `hatch` argument; the built-in hatch patterns continue to work as expected.
-If you have saved the above code into a separate Python script, you will need to import it here; doing so will automatically add the `Limestone` hatch.
+If you have saved the above code into a separate Python script, you will need to import it here; doing so will automatically add the `LimestoneHatch` hatch.
 The output is shown in Figure 2.

 ```python
 import matplotlib.pyplot as plt